About the Blog Articles

 However, what every reader is paying attention to are the whales in the ecosystem, and digital items & art due to the recent attention attracting NFT boom.

-So far, our articles content have been quite Bitcoin-oriented, but from hereon, I would like to get other people from outside of the space interested and bring voices from to this space.
+So far, our article content has been quite Bitcoin-oriented, but from hereon, I would like to get other people from outside of the space interested and bring voices from to this space.

 I hope to receive messages through Twitter about themes you would like to know more about.
 I hope to be able to make your voice be reflected in future articles and information we publish.